eclipse-sumo/sumo/docs/web/docs/Simulation/Safety.md

 and traffic disturbance.
 To enable stopping, the option **--collision.stoptime** {{DT_TIME}} must be set with the stopping time in seconds.

-!!! note
+## Intermodal Collisions

-    The collision action only gets triggered on vehicle-vehicle collision but not on vehicle-pedestrian collisions
+The collision action only gets triggered on vehicle-vehicle collision but not on vehicle-pedestrian collisions.
+Instead, intermodal collisiosn raise warning by default.

+The behavior can be changed by setting the options **--intermodal-collision.action** and **--intermodal-collision.stoptime** which work like the vehicle-on-vehicle collision options described above.

 !!! note
     The pedestrian model *striping* detects collisions between pedestrians.
 This only serves to detect issues with the model.